Your cart is currently empty!

 - Licking lips when there is no food around

 - Yawning when the dog isn’t tired.
 These yawns often tend to be snappier than true yawns.

 - Panting when the dog is not hot

 - Ears to the side, brow furrowed

 - Moving slowly.
 Contrary to what some people think, dogs do not always freeze before they bite.
-A dog in slow motion is one to watch out for
+A dog in slow motion is also one to watch out for

 - Staring.
 This often goes along with freezing or stiffening up, and sometimes with moving slowly as well

 - Avoiding food or refusing treats.
 Some dogs are just overfed, but if your dog is refusing treats, he might be stressed